This post is part of the Coupang Partners program, and a commission is received.

 Bentonite Litter — The Most Popular Choice

 Bentonite is a type of litter made from clay minerals and is the most widely used cat litter in Korea.
 It is easy to manage because it hardens upon contact with urine, allowing it to be removed in clumps.
-It has weight to it, so less sand flies when the cat scratches with its paws, and it is also highly effective at odor removal.
-However, since it is heavy and tends to generate a lot of dust, caution is required for cats with weak respiratory systems or for their owners.
-Due to its excellent performance relative to its price, it is the number one recommended cat litter for first-time cat owners.
+Its weight reduces scattering when the cat scratches with its paws, and it is also highly effective at removing odors.
+However, since it is heavy and tends to generate a lot of dust, caution is required for cats or owners with weak respiratory systems.
+It is the number one recommended cat litter for first-time cat owners due to its excellent performance relative to its price.

 Tofu Litter — Eco-friendly and safe even if swallowed by cats

-Silica Gel Litter — Best Odor Removal Performance
+Silica Gel Litter — Superior Odor Removal Performance

 Silica gel litter works by absorbing moisture to eliminate odors.
-Since it absorbs urine rather than solidifying it, no clumps form, so urine removal is handled through regular replacement.
+Since it absorbs urine rather than solidifying it, clumps do not form, so urine removal is handled through regular replacement.
 It offers the best odor removal performance among the three types and is economical due to its long lifespan.
-However, the texture is rough against a cat's paws, so sensitive cats may show resistance.
-It is especially recommended for owners sensitive to smells or in environments where ventilation is difficult.
+However, the texture is rough against the cat's paws, so sensitive cats may show aversion to it.
+It is especially recommended for guardians sensitive to smells or in environments where ventilation is difficult.

 고양이 모래 종류 이미지

-2. Cleaning Frequency — How Often Should You Clean It?
+2. Cleaning Frequency — How Often Should You Clean?

 The cleaning frequency for a cat litter box varies depending on the type of litter and the number of cats, but there are basic principles.
-If cleaning is done too infrequently, the cat may refuse to use the litter box or become stressed.
-Conversely, if you clean too often, the cat's natural scent may completely disappear, causing it to no longer recognize the area as a litter box.
+If you clean too rarely, the cat may refuse to use the litter box or become stressed.
+Conversely, if you clean too often, the cat's own scent may disappear completely, causing it to not recognize the litter box.

-1 to 2 Times a Week — Replenishing Sand and Partial Replacement
+1 to 2 times a week — Replenishing litter and partial replacement

-Removing urine clumps daily will reduce the amount of sand.
-You must maintain an appropriate depth (5 to 7 cm) so that the cat can scratch the sand sufficiently.
-If there is insufficient sand, the cat will become stressed because it cannot properly cover its feces.
+Removing urine clumps daily will reduce the amount of litter.
+You must maintain an appropriate depth (5–7 cm) so that the cat can scratch the litter sufficiently.
+If there is insufficient litter, the cat will become stressed because it cannot properly cover its waste.

-1 to 2 Times a Month — Complete Replacement and Litter Cleaning
+1 to 2 times a month — Complete replacement and litter box cleaning

-Discarding the entire litter and cleaning the litter box container is appropriate once or twice a month.
-It is better to wash with hot water or use baking soda rather than detergent.
+Discarding the entire litter and cleaning the litter box container once or twice a month is appropriate.
+It is better to clean with hot water or baking soda rather than detergent.
 Strongly scented detergents can cause cats to avoid the litter box.
-It is recommended to completely replace silica gel litter every 2 to 4 weeks.
+For silica gel litter, a complete replacement every 2 to 4 weeks is recommended.

-3. Litter Box Location and Number — Surprisingly Important Environmental Settings
+3. Litter Location and Number — Surprisingly Important Environmental Settings

-If you raise one cat, the minimum is 2 litter boxes; if you have two, 3 is the standard.
+If you raise one cat, the minimum is two litter boxes; if you raise two, three are the standard.
 Cats often relieve themselves in separate litter boxes.
 If there is only one litter box, cleanliness will drop quickly, and the cat will become reluctant to use it.

 3 Principles for Location Selection

-First, it should be placed in a quiet location where privacy is guaranteed.
+First, it should be placed in a quiet area where privacy is guaranteed.
 It is best to avoid passageways frequently visited by people or next to noisy appliances.
-Second, it should be placed far away from the food bowl.
+Second, it should be placed far away from food bowls.
 Cats instinctively try to separate their eating area from their defecation area.
-Third, it is best to place at least two litter boxes in different spaces.
+Third, it is best to place at least two litter boxes in separate spaces.
 There must be an alternative if one litter box becomes contaminated or difficult to access.

-4. Removing Litter Odors — When Sand Alone Is Not Enough
+4. Eliminating Litter Odor — When Sand Alone Is Not Enough

 No matter how good the cat litter is, litter box odors cannot be avoided if maintenance is neglected.
-Here are some practical methods for odor removal.
+Here is a summary of practical methods for odor removal.

-It is important to ventilate the space where the cat litter box is located at least once a day.
-In a closed space without ventilation, it is difficult to completely solve the odor problem regardless of the type of litter used.
+It is important to ventilate the space where the cat's litter box is located at least once a day.
+In a closed space without proper ventilation, it is difficult to completely resolve odor problems regardless of the type of litter used.

 Using Baking Soda

-When changing the litter, spreading a thin layer of baking soda on the bottom of the litter box before pouring the sand on top can enhance the odor removal effect.
-Since baking soda is a natural ingredient, it is relatively safe for cats.
-However, caution is needed as strong-scented air fresheners or deodorizers can cause cats to avoid the litter box.
+When changing litter, spreading a thin layer of baking soda on the bottom of the litter box before pouring the litter on top can enhance the odor removal effect.
+Baking soda is a natural ingredient, so it is relatively safe for cats.
+However, caution is needed with strong-scented air fresheners or deodorizers, as they can cause cats to avoid the litter box.

-If the odor problem is severe, switching to a closed litter box with a lid is an option.
-However, some cats may dislike enclosed spaces, so an adjustment period is necessary.
-It is best to help them get used to it by leaving the lid open initially and gradually closing it.
+If the odor problem is severe, switching to a sealed litter box with a lid is also an option.
+However, some cats may dislike enclosed spaces, so an adjustment period is required.
+It is best to help them get used to it by starting with the lid open and gradually closing it.

 If your cat suddenly defecates outside the litter box, it may not be just a simple habit issue.
 Check the following cases.

 The cause could be that the litter is dirty or insufficient, the location of the litter box has changed, or the type of litter has suddenly changed.
-When changing litter, it is best to gradually transition by mixing the old litter with the new one.
+When changing litter, it is best to mix the old litter with the new litter and transition gradually.

-If litter box refusal begins suddenly, it could be a sign of urinary or digestive problems such as cystitis, urinary stones, or constipation.
-Male cats, in particular, show symptoms such as frequently sitting down and standing up in the litter box or urinating in small amounts frequently when they develop urinary tract problems.
+If litter box refusal starts suddenly, it could be a sign of urinary or digestive problems such as cystitis, urinary stones, or constipation.
+Male cats, in particular, show symptoms such as frequently sitting down and standing up in the litter box or urinating in small amounts often if they have urinary tract problems.
 If you observe these symptoms, you should visit a veterinary clinic without delay.
-If you are curious about more signs of your pet's health issues, we recommend reading When Your Pet Is Sick together.
+If you are curious to learn more about warning signs of your pet's health issues, we recommend reading When a Pet Is Sick, the Owner's Mind.

 Comparison of Litter Types at a Glance

 If you are still unsure which litter to choose, you can select based on the following criteria.
-Bentonite is suitable for first-time cat owners or those looking to reduce costs; tofu litter is ideal for young kittens or cats with health issues; and silica gel litter is the top priority if odor control is your top priority.
+Bentonite is suitable for first-time cat owners or if you want to save money; tofu litter is appropriate for young kittens or cats with sensitive health; and silica gel litter is ideal if odor control is your top priority.
 Regardless of the type of litter, as long as your cat uses it without rejecting it, that is the right choice.
-Since preferences vary from cat to cat, it is recommended to test small amounts first.
-If you are curious about choosing cat food, which is directly related to your cat's health, referring to How to Read Cat Food Ingredient Labels will also be helpful.
+Since preferences vary from cat to cat, we recommend testing small amounts first.
+If you are curious about choosing cat food, which is directly related to your cat's health, it would be helpful to also refer to How to Read Cat Food Ingredient Labels.

 Conclusion — A Clean Litter Box Makes a Healthy Cat

-There are four main points to managing a cat's litter box: selecting the right litter for your cat, maintaining a regular cleaning schedule, ensuring the appropriate location and number of litter boxes, and effective odor removal.
-If you follow just these four things, the stress your cat experiences due to litter box issues will be significantly reduced.
+There are four main points to managing a cat's litter box: selecting the right litter for your cat, maintaining a regular cleaning schedule, ensuring an appropriate location and number of litter boxes, and effective odor removal.
+If you follow just these four points well, the stress your cat experiences due to litter box issues will be significantly reduced.

 A cat's litter box is not merely a matter of hygiene; it is directly linked to your cat's health and happiness.
-Let's check the cleaning frequency and the condition of the litter today.
-A clean litter box makes for a healthy cat.
+Let's check the cleaning schedule and the condition of the litter box today.
+A clean litter box makes a healthy cat.

 ※ The content of this article is for general reference only.
 If bowel abnormalities persist, please be sure to consult a veterinarian.